Heisuke Yanagawa

 Heisuke Yanagawa (柳川 平助, Yanagawa Heisuke) was a general in the Imperial Japanese Army in World War II.
-Japanese forces under Yanagawa's command committed the 1937 Nanking Massacre.
+Japanese forces under Yanagawa's command committed the 1937 Nanjing Massacre.

 Biography

 Born in what is now part of Nagasaki city, Nagasaki prefecture, Yanagawa was raised in Ōita Prefecture by his adoptive parents.
 He graduated from the 12th class of the Imperial Japanese Army Academy in 1900, and served in combat during the Russo-Japanese War of 1904–1905.
 He graduated from the 24th class of the Army Staff College in 1912.
 After serving as an instructor in the Army Cavalry School, he was appointed a military attaché to China and served as an instructor at the Beijing Army College in 1918.
 He later traveled to Europe as part of Japan’s delegation to the Versailles Peace Treaty negotiations, and from 1920 to 1923 was a member of Japan’s delegation to the League of Nations.

-Around this time, he became involved in internal politics within the Japanese Army, and joined the Kodaha Faction, led by Sadao Araki, Jinsaburo Mazaki and Hideyoshi Obata.

 From 1923 to 1925, Yanagawa was a cavalry officer, and rose steadily through the ranks from commanding the IJA 20th Cavalry Regiment in 1923, the IJA 1st Cavalry Brigade by 1927, the Cavalry School from 1929, to Inspector-General of Cavalry in 1930.
 He was promoted to lieutenant general in December 1931.

-From 1932 to 1934, Yanagawa served as Vice-Minister of War.
+Around this time, he became involved in internal politics within the Japanese Army, and joined the Kodaha Faction, led by Sadao Araki, Jinsaburo Mazaki and Toshirō Obata.
+From 1932 to 1934, Yanagawa served as Vice-Minister of War under Araki.
 He was subsequently given a field posting as commander of the prestigious IJA 1st Division from 1934 to 1935.
 He commanded the Taiwan Army of Japan from 1935 to 1936, before his retirement on September 26, 1936.

 However, with the Second Sino-Japanese War, Yanagawa was recalled to active service and assigned command of the IJA 10th Army in China in 1937–1938.
 The 10th Army comprised the 18th and 114th divisions from Japan, the IJA 6th Division from North China, and the Kunisaki Detachment of the IJA 5th Division, and landed in Hangzhou on November 5, 1937.

-Yanagawa led his troops in pursuit of Chinese forces fleeing from the Shanghai area, and was in command of one of the main Japanese columns at the Battle of Nanjing.
+Yanagawa led his troops in pursuit of Chinese forces fleeing from the Shanghai area, and was in command of one of the main Japanese columns at the Battle of Nanking.
 His troops were later implicated in the Nanjing Massacre, but Yanagawa was repelled by the events.